carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 {: .bash}

 ~~~
-[master 07ebc69] Add a line about the temperature on Mars
+[main 07ebc69] Add a line about the temperature on Mars
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}